ashish200214/project_6_DevOps/README.md

 # CI/CD Pipeline using Jenkins, Docker, Trivy and Kubernetes
+## Security Gating Logic

+In this project, security scanning is added inside the CI/CD pipeline to ensure that only secure Docker images are deployed.

+After the Docker image is built, Jenkins scans the image using **Trivy**.
+The scan checks the image for known vulnerabilities.

+If **critical vulnerabilities** are detected, the pipeline fails and the deployment step is stopped.
+This prevents insecure images from reaching the Kubernetes cluster.

+If no critical issues are found, the pipeline continues and the image is pushed to Docker Hub and deployed to Kubernetes.

+---

+## Deployment Workflow

+The deployment process is automated using Jenkins.

+Whenever code is pushed to GitHub, Jenkins pulls the latest code and builds the application using Maven.
+A Docker image is then created from the application.

+The image is scanned using Trivy.
+If the scan passes, Jenkins pushes the image to Docker Hub.

+Finally, Jenkins connects to the Kubernetes master node through SSH and applies the Kubernetes deployment file.
+Kubernetes then deploys the application and exposes it using a NodePort service.

 ## Project Overview
+PDF Name Documentation :
 This project demonstrates a **complete CI/CD pipeline** for deploying a Java application to a Kubernetes cluster using **Jenkins automation**.

 The pipeline performs the following tasks automatically: